-So, are you wondering if this is some crazy-new tomato peeling technique?
+So, are you wondering if this is some crazy-new technique for peeling tomatoes?
 Something different than the tried and true dunking-in-hot-water-method?
-Well, no – and yes.
-You do still dunk, but “the easy way” I’m talking about is something you don’t have to do.
-And when you’re faced with heaps of tomatoes in season, this is a significant time saver.
+Well, yes - and no. You do still dunk in water, but the easy way to peel tomatoes that I'm talking about is something you don't have to do.
+And when you're faced with heaps of tomatoes in season, this is a significant time saver.

-This is the only way I peel tomatoes now after I discovered it – and it’s a lot easier than the typical method.
+This is the only way I peel tomatoes now after I discovered it, and it's a lot easier than the typical method - really.

 If you've been reading AOC for awhile you've probably realized that I try to find the easiest way to do things (um, lazy?
 I like to think smart...).
 So years ago when I was faced with my first piles of tomatoes from the garden I simply decided to see what would happen if I didn't cut the "x" in the bottoms first (I know, I'm a rebel like that - it's also why I found this easy way to freeze green beans and these easy ways to garden).

 Guess what?
 The skins start to peel all by themselves.
 Yeah, I'll go with that.

 Update: I used to use peeled tomatoes for everything from salsa, to chutney, to sauces, but that was before I realized using a food processor to chop tomatoes for salsa and chutney - and using this electric sauce maker for sauces - meant I could just leave the skins on.
 Now I peel tomatoes this easy way a lot less - really only for basic canned diced tomatoes or canned bruschetta - which is the easiest way of all, right?